 As long as correctional institutions have existed, there has been contraband.
 Contraband can be a moving target in more ways than one.
 What is considered contraband may vary among correctional agencies and over time.
 Some types of contraband are consistent across jurisdictions (e.g., weapons, tools, drugs, alcohol).
 Some contraband may vary among jurisdictions (e.g., tobacco was sold in institutions for decades but is now considered contraband in the states that have banned smoking).
 Further, societal and technological changes may create new forms of contraband.
 For example, 25 years ago, cellphones were not thought of as a threat to correctional institutions as they are today.
 Although all forms of contraband can, to varying degrees, pose a risk, cellphones and drugs appear to be particularly challenging and growing threats.

 A recent disturbance at a South Carolina prison illustrates the danger of contraband cellphones.
-During this disturbance, considered the deadliest riot in 25 years, seven inmates were murdered and 17 others were wounded in a gang-related dispute over control of the contraband cellphone market.
+During this disturbance, considered the deadliest riot in 25 years, seven incarcerated persons were murdered and 17 others were wounded in a gang-related dispute over control of the contraband cellphone market.

-Drugs have been a perennial concern for correctional administrators, due in part to the large number of inmates with substance abuse issues.
+Drugs have been a perennial concern for correctional administrators, due in part to the large number of incarcerated persons with substance abuse issues.
 Drug use is rampant in some jurisdictions.
 In California, for example, a quarter of the state's prison population was drug tested, and nearly 23 percent were positive.
 Beyond the violence associated with gang control of the drug trade, the presence of drugs can hinder rehabilitative efforts.
 Further, overdose deaths in correctional institutions are becoming increasingly common.
 The Bureau of Justice Statistics reports that a total of 139 in-custody deaths were attributed to drug or alcohol intoxication in 2014 — a 54 percent increase over the previous two years.
-Many institutions are reporting increasing inmate use of synthetic cannabinoids (e.g., K2 and Spice), which can cause dangerous behaviors, and several news reports have described inmates exhibiting acute psychotic reactions to these drugs.
-One increasingly common contraband drug, suboxone, may be hidden under postage stamps on letters mailed to inmates.
+Many institutions are reporting increasing use of synthetic cannabinoids (e.g., K2 and Spice) among incarcerated persons, which can cause dangerous behaviors, and several news reports have described inmates exhibiting acute psychotic reactions to these drugs.
+One increasingly common contraband drug, suboxone, may be hidden under postage stamps on letters mailed to incarcerated persons.

 These two major, but very different forms of contraband illustrate some of the challenges of detection.
 The technologies used to detect cellphones likely will be quite different from those used to detect drugs, but there are further nuances to be considered.
 For example, the technologies used to detect drugs hidden in mail will be different from those used to find drugs that have been smuggled within a body cavity.
 Moreover, because contraband takes various forms, there is no single technology that will detect all contraband.
 Thus, to effectively address the contraband issue, agencies, especially with limited budgets, should assess their greatest contraband threats and develop awareness of the cost-benefits of solutions available — how they work and how best to apply them.